|

 Stateless Protocol

-HTTPS - Not a formal
+HTTPS -

-protocol itself, HTTPS
+Not a formal protocol itself, HTTPS

-refers to a normal HTTP interaction conducted via an encrypted and
+refers to a normal HTTP interaction conducted via an encrypted and secure

-secure transport layer, such as SSL.
+transport layer, such as

 See